ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 #### *EOF handling:*

-kamaJoTanJan() and niLaTawa() force exit the program when they encounter an EOF character.
+kamaJo() and niLaTawa() force exit the program when they encounter an EOF character.

 This is mainly due to the fact that the language is all IO.
 If there is nothing to read, there is nothing to do.
 Though, this does allow reading from files.
 For example, if you make and fill a file called "temp.txt" and run "temp.txt | ilo_li_sina \<program name\>", that ilo li sina program will pull input from that file until it hits the end, rather then forming an infinite loop.